whydenyscry/Inverse-Vincenty-method/README.md

 # Inverse Vincenty's method
+It should be said that I have not considered special cases such as two nearly antipodal points, etc.

 ## Algorithm
 Suppose that there are two points on the Earth's surface, $\overline{A}\left(\varphi_1, L_1\right)$ and $\overline{B}\left(\varphi_2, L_2\right)$, each of which is defined by certain latitude ($\varphi$) and longitude ($L$) coordinates, then the distance $D$ between these points can be determined using the inverse Vincenty's method.